NASA-PDS/pds-view/registry/registry-service/README.txt

 % mvn site
 % maven pdf
-% mvn package -Denv=default
+% mvn package

 The project still relies on Maven 1 functionality to generate the PDF form of the documentation.
-The "env" property is used to set the registry service endpoint for the documentation.
-Valid values are default, dev and ops.
+The "env" property can be specified to set the registry service endpoint and the backend database.
+Execute as follows:

+% mvn package -Denv=local-derby

+Valid values are local-derby (default), local-mysql, dev and ops.

 Installation